0nix/ggj21/twine/evidence_questioning.md

 The Sergeant picks up the sketch and turns it around, squinting at it as if he dared it to blink.
 "It's actually quite well made, considering the time you had to rendering."

 "I am actually a lot more concerned that you abandoned your post, Agent.
 You missed what could have bene precious evidence in the prosecution of the enemies of the state.
-Every second counts, and every milimeter of tape recorder costs this ministry money.
+Every second counts, and every millimeter of tape recorder costs this ministry money.
 Did you hear anything on the tape playback that would be worth mentioning to this investigative body?"
 The Sergeant growls.
 You shake your head frantically.
 Nothing but pops and scratches.
 "Heh, I hear any more scratchy tapes and I'll have to report to the Politburo that cats are public enemy number one."
 He guffaws.

 The Lieutenant stands up in a huff, and walks over to your side of the desk to grab the sketch.
 "If you two have stopped horsing around on the job," he says.
 "Then it falls onto me to submit this piece of evidence to Division VIII for a preliminary likeness match against the citizen database."
 He then looks at you with eyes that could kill.
 "I'd hope that the time and resources of the boys up in the twentieth floor would not be wasted on Agent Brownie's artistic exploits but I see that we'd admit a bag of dog turds so long as we could twist around it as evidence."